sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 However, if they *do not* have the same variances, then the assumptions of the Student test are violated and you may not be able to trust it;
 you might end up with a higher Type I error rate.
 So it is a trade off.
-However, in real life I tend to prefer the Welch test, because almost no-one *actually* believes that the population variances are identical.
+However, in real life, I tend to prefer the Welch test, because almost no-one *actually* believes that the population variances are identical.

 Assumptions of the test